cpoulinn/starter-hugo-academic/content/authors/carina-poulin/_index.md

 I can help you with:

-* Setting up a new lab or updating an old one :lab_coat:
+:test_tube: Setting up a new lab or updating an old one

-* Student and postdoc training (lab work, communications, etc.)
+:microbe: :scientist: Student and postdoc training (lab work, communications, etc.)

-* Data analysis
+:computer: Data analysis

-* Preparing figures
+:chart_with_upwards_trend: Preparing figures

-* Writing scientific articles
+:memo: Writing scientific articles

-* Preparing scientific presentations
+:placard: Preparing scientific presentations

-* Preparing outreach material
+:seedling: Preparing outreach material

-* Building websites
+:technologist: Building websites

+camera_flash: Photography

-* Translating from French to English
+:earth_americas: Translating from French to English

 Have an idea?
 [Let's discuss!](#contact)